bunyCloud/Solidity-calendar/README.md

 # Smart Contract Overview

-This smart contract represents a calendar system where users can create, invite others to, update, and accept invitations to events.
+This smart contract represents a calendar system where users can create events, invite others events, update, and accept invitations to calendar events.

 - **calendarName**: A public variable that stores the name of the calendar.